 The USB is coloured red, the universal colour for emergencies, and is laser-engraved with the “ICEmergency” logo which is an internationally known term for In Case of Emergency.

 Most ambulances now have tablets, rather than laptops, that do not have USB connections.
 However, this medical information can be accessed by emergency ward hospital staff.

 The USB was originally produced in the shape of a key, but has been updated to a round USB.

 “The keys, while good, are more suited to car drivers,” Tony says.
 “When a rider comes off, his bike may be quite a distance away.
 So you can wear it on a lanyard under your jacket and when emergency workers arrive they can’t help but notice it.”

 The USB includes three emergency phone contacts and the rider’s important medical details.
 They can include allergies to anaesthetics and whether they are taking any medications that may interfere with his emergency treatment.

-Tony says the rider’s family can be notified within minutes.
-First responders and hospital emergency department staff will also know what treatment is suitable for the patient.
+Tony says the rider’s family can be notified by police while hospital emergency department staff will know what treatment is suitable for the patient.

 The ICEmergency USB holds a single pre-loaded file which will take less than two minutes for the rider to fill in with relevant details.

 “It took me 12 months to get the Patent Pending and Trademark sorted and getting the design right and manufactured,” says Tony, 56, a semi-retired marketing strategist.